zandershah/notes/music140.md

 - 1877, Edison invents the phonograph (granophone).
     - Wax, not reusable, had business intentions / political but not music.
 - 1895-1912, transition from wax cylinder to disks.
-- 1925, industry standard set to 78 rpm, It was a balance betwen quality and playback time.
+- 1925, industry standard set to 78 rpm, It was a balance between quality and playback time.
 - One of the biggest hurdles was to convince people to buy records.
 - In 1925, recording industry starts to rise to prominence.